martin-marek/batch-size/finetuning/README.md

 ## Manual training

-For runnign experiments, we recommend interfacing with Python, although Bash is also supported thanks to [Fire](https://github.com/google/python-fire).
+For running experiments, we recommend interfacing with Python, although Bash is also supported thanks to [Fire](https://github.com/google/python-fire).

 ```python
 # Python